Special Purpose Property Tips to Appraise, Buy & Sell

-With spring around the corner, a feeling of rebirth is in the air across Ohio.
+With spring around the corner and signs of improvement for the pandemic, a feeling of rebirth is in the air across Ohio.
 But for up-and-coming neighborhoods with a special purpose property or unique properties for sale, the soon-to-be bloom time might as well be called boom time.

 Something “special” is taking place in neighborhoods throughout the Columbus region.
 Just look towards Franklinton (just west of the Scioto River, subdivided into East and West), the Arena District, or once-downtrodden places like the Short North Arts District (running in a narrow strip along N. High Street from the convention center to 5th Avenue).

-Today, it is in the aforementioned neighborhoods that a special purpose property – buildings designed for one specific use – are being repurposed for new ventures.
-In Franklinton, for instance, there’s the thriving River & Rich mixed-use residential and commercial project.
-Built on land that was once home to the Sunshine Terrace 11-story tower, part of the Riverside Bradley public housing complex was torn down in 2012 to make way for the innovative undertaking.
+Today, in the abovementioned neighborhoods, special purpose property – buildings designed for one specific use – are being repurposed for new ventures.
+In Franklinton, for instance, there’s the thriving River & Rich mixed-use residential and commercial building.
+Built on land once home to the Sunshine Terrace 11-story tower, part of the Riverside Bradley public housing complex was torn down in 2012 to make way for the innovative, new mixed-use space.

 Committed to 20 percent affordable housing options, the River & Rich project is a story of renewal and community rebirth via unique properties for sale.
 And, it is a major development that the Columbus region should celebrate.